designftw/chat-lib/README.md

 ### Payloads

 [Aliases](Alias.html) and [Messages](Message.html) have a payload field which can be set by the owner of the Alias and the sender of the Message respectively.
 The payload contains an arbitrary string.
 This seems like a limitation but it really is not.
-Almost any javascript object can be passed as a string using `JSON.parse` and `JSON.stringify`. `JSON.parse` takes a string of json and parses it into an object. `JSON.stringify` takes a javascript object and converts it to a json string.
+Almost any javascript object can be converted to a string and from a string using `JSON.parse` and `JSON.stringify`.

+`JSON.parse` takes a string of json and parses it into an object. `JSON.stringify` takes a javascript object and converts it to a json string.
 An image message could be sent using a payload such as the following.

 ```json
 {